xgfone/workspace/README.md

 # workspace

-This is my workspace configuration.
+This is my Linux workspace configuration.

 ## Install